Research Opportunities

 A person working inside a lab.

 Visit the website of the Office of Undergraduate Research at Queens College.
-If you are a qualifying undergraduate, consider joining the MARC (Maximizing Access to Research Careers) program.
-The QC Office of Career Development & Interships also runs an Internship Program that can integrate education with research.
 The Jeannette K. Watson Fellowship also provides summer internships; for this, studens should apply to the QC Office of Honors and Scholarships.

 Undergraduate Research for Course Credit